Bazzagibbs/callisto/gpu/README.md

 Thin wrapper around some Vulkan features (shader object + dynamic rendering workflow).
 This should be portable to other graphics APIs (GNM is apparently lower level than Vulkan)

+- Maybe replace texture transitions with something more ergonomic?
+    - Per-thread `Texture_State` struct that keeps track of the current layout/access
+    - Several specialized `cmd_transition` commands that only take this struct as a parameter